turriettaa/Employee-Payroll-Tracker/README.md

 These functions work in conjunction with the provided `displayEmployees()` and `trackEmployeeData()` functions to create a fully functional payroll tracking system.

+## Installation

+No installation is required.
+To view the portfolio:

+1. Clone this repository to your local machine.
+2. Open the `index.html` file in a web browser.

+Alternatively, visit the live site at [turriettaa.github.io/Employee-Payroll-Tracker](https://turriettaa.github.io/Employee-Payroll-Tracker).

 ## Contributing

 This project is part of a coding bootcamp assignment and is not open for contributions.
 However, feedback and suggestions are welcome.